Configurable Independent Component Analysis Preprocessing Accelerator: Proposed EVD Unit

 \subsection{Proposed EVD Design}

-The most commonly used approach for EVD is based on the Jacobi algorithm \cite{Ref_Shahshahani_2020,Ref_Yang_2015}.
-A series of rotation transformations is exploited to find the eigenvalues and eigenvectors of a matrix.
+The most commonly used approach for EVD is based on the Jacobi algorithm \cite{Ref_Shahshahani_2020,Ref_Yang_2015} where a series of rotation transformations is exploited to find the eigenvalues and eigenvectors of a matrix.
 Specifically, in the Jacobi algorithm, an $N \times N$ matrix is decomposed into multiple $2 \times 2$ submatrices and the submatrices that are on the diagonal of the matrix (known as diagonal submatrices) are diagonalized.
-The other submatrices ( known as non-diagonal submatrices) are rotated according to the angles of the diagonalization process.
+Those non-diagonal submatrices are rotated according to the angles of the diagonalization process.
 This diagonalization-rotation process is performed iteratively.

-In the ICA preprocessing, the input to the EVD unit is the covariance matrix, which must be a Hermitian matrix.
-A Hermitian matrix has unique characteristics that can be exploited by the EVD unit to achieve an optimized balance between throughput and complexity.
-The proposed EVD unit fully utilizes the Hermitian properties in the design of the processing sequence and the architecture for the diagonalization and rotation of a $2 \times 2$ complex-valued matrix.
+In the ICA preprocessing, the input to the EVD unit is the Hermitian covariance matrix.
+The covariance matrix is decomposed into multiple $2 \times 2$ submatrices and, to achieve an optimized balance between throughput and complexity, the proposed EVD unit fully utilizes the Hermitian properties in the design of the processing sequence and the architecture for the diagonalization and rotation of a $2 \times 2$ submatrix.
 The proposed processing sequence is presented in Fig.~\ref{fig_EVD_2by2}.
 It requires five stages for the EVD diagonalization of a $2 \times 2$ submatrix.
 Note that this $2 \times 2$ submatrix is the diagonal submatrix of the covariance matrix, so it must be Hermitian.
 In other words, the non-diagonal elements $p_{12}$ and $p_{21}$ in Fig.~\ref{fig_EVD_2by2} are complex conjugates of each other.
 The processing sequence is based on calculating the angle and the matrix rotation.
 Stages 1 and 2 eliminate the imaginary parts of $p_{12}$ and $p_{21}$ in the submatrix.
 The rotation angle $\theta$ is computed accordingly.
 In the following stage 3, the corresponding rotation angle $\phi$ is computed.
 Finally, stages~4 and 5 eliminate the non-diagonal elements of the submatrix, resulting in a diagonal $2\times2$ submatrix.
 Note that, since the $2 \times 2$ submatrix is a Hermitian matrix, the diagonal elements have real values.
 As a result, all the elements in the submatrix will be real after stage 2.
 Furthermore, since the non-diagonal elements are complex conjugates of each other, the rotation angle $\theta$ needs to be computed only once.